zandautov-art/Battle-Ship-Project/README.md

 The changes:
 1) 2 playes mode was added for more entertainment and variety
 2) For convinience the method for placing ship was slightly changed.
 First "xy" are entered where x, y are integers between 1 and n (n by n is the size of the box).
 After player seperately enters the direction of the ship.
 This approach is a little more convinient.

+LLM usage:
+1) the code responsible for printing of board of sizes 6by6, 7by7, 9by9 is written manually without any "for", "while" functions.
+Because of that writing that code would take a lot of time, so I asked LLM to do that
+2) LLM was used for explanation of the concepts and built-in functions/types of Fsharp(like List.init, namespaces, 2d Arrays, etc)